Detecting problematic transactions in a consumer-to-consumer e-commerce network: Results

 The survival probability of the node strength (i.e., weighted degree) is shown in Fig.~\ref{fig_degree}c for each user type.
 As in the case for the unweighted degree, we found that many normal users, but not fraudulent users, have $s_i=1$.
 In fact, the number of the normal users with $s_i=1$ is equal to those with $k_i=1$ (Table~\ref{table_summary}), implying that all normal users with $k_i=1$ participated in just one transaction.
 In contrast, no user had $s_i=1$ for any type of fraudulent user.
 The survival probability of the node strength conditioned on $s_i\ge2$ apparently does not show a clear distinction between the normal and fraudulent users (Fig.~\ref{fig_degree}d, Table~\ref{table_summary}).

 The distribution of the average number of transactions per edge, i.e., $s_i/k_i$, is shown in Fig.~\ref{fig_spk}a.
 We found that a majority of normal users have $s_i/k_i=1$.
 This result indicates that a large fraction of normal users is engaged in just one transaction per neighbor (Table~\ref{table_summary}).
 This result is consistent with the fact that approximately 60\% of the normal users have $k_i=s_i=1$.
-In contrast, many of any type of fraudulent users tend to have a larger value of $s_i/k_i$ than the normal users.
-Therefore, multiple transactions with a neighbor seem to be a characteristic behavior for fraudulent users.
-These results did not qualitatively change when we discarded the users with $s_i/k_i=1$ (Fig.~\ref{fig_spk}b, Table~\ref{table_summary}).
+In contrast, many of any type of fraudulent users have $s_i/k_i>1$.
+However, they tend to have a smaller value of $s_i/k_i$ than the normal users.
+This difference is more noticeable when we discraded the users with $s_i/k_i=1$ (Fig.~\ref{fig_spk}b, Table~\ref{table_summary}).
+Therefore, less frequent transactions with a specific neighbor seem to be a characteristic behavior of fraudulent users.